-New research investigates how the common 'cat parasite' gets into the brainDecember 6th, 2012 in Medical research
+New research investigates how the common 'cat parasite' gets into the brainDecember 6, 2012 in Medicine & Health / Medical research

 A new study demonstrates for the first time how the Toxoplasma gondii parasite enters the brain to influence its host's behavior.
 This research was led by researchers from the Karolinska Institute and Uppsala University in Sweden publishes today in the Open Access journal PLOS Pathogens.

 The Toxoplasma gondii parasite causes toxoplasmosis.
 The parasite is common and infects between 30 and 50 per cent of the global population.
 It also infects animals, especially domestic cats.
 Human infection is contracted by eating poorly cooked (infected) meat and handling cat feces.
 Toxoplasmosis first appears with mild flu-like symptoms in adults and otherwise healthy people before entering a chronic and dormant phase, which has previously been regarded as symptom-free.
 But when the immune system is weakened toxoplasmosis in the brain can be fatal.
 The fetus can be infected through the mother and because of this risk, pregnant women are recommended to avoid contact with cat litter boxes.
 Surprisingly, several studies in humans and mice have suggested that even in the dormant phase, the parasite can influence increasing risk taking and infected people show higher incidence of schizophrenia, anxiety and depression, which are broader public health concerns.